Printed from http://tektonics.org/pretice.php

-Ice counfoundingly calls the preterist understanding of sun, moon and stars as political entities a "dumb down" (!) interpretation, but before he gets us too "dumb", he should notice that only sun and moon -- not stars -- were so designated in Genesis; the stars were an afterthought with no such designation mentioned (1:16; God "made the stars also").
+Ice confoundedly calls the preterist understanding of sun, moon and stars as political entities a "dumb down" (!) interpretation, but before he gets us too "dumb", he should notice that only sun and moon -- not stars -- were so designated in Genesis; the stars were an afterthought with no such designation mentioned (1:16; God "made the stars also").

 What this amounts to though is an argument by pious outrage: "It has to be literal!
 To say otherwise is to reduce the glory God gets from the event!"
 Ice demands more proof that "this generation" will see it, and he has it -- in the form of the sort of linguistic data someone like Caird provides.
 (I rather wonder too if Ice is fudging when he says Gentry has "not been able to tell us exactly what" the fulfillment of passages in 24:30-1 was.
 I know DeMar has, and Wright did, even as a proclaimed non-preterist; and I doubt Gentry has not.)

 Now someone new makes an appearance, John MacArthur.
 But for the respect I have for MacArthur as a teacher, there is nothing new here either.
 It comes right out of MacArthur's book The Second Coming (the footnote says so clearly), and is all of what we addressed here.
-MacArthur also plays the card of "why didn't the early church know this" addressed above (and note as well that DeMar and I would both date the Didache prior to 70 anyway).
+MacArthur also plays the card of "why didn't the early church know this" addressed above (and note as well that DeMar and I would both date the Didache prior to AD 70 anyway).

 This also offers a newcomer, a raw recruit this time, a Ph.
 D. candidate named Mark Hitchcock.
-His assignment has to do with the date of Revelation, and he wishes to date it to 95 AD so as to deliver, as he says, a "stake in the heart" to preterism.
+His assignment has to do with the date of Revelation, and he wishes to date it to 95 AD, so as to deliver, as he says, a "stake in the heart" to preterism.

 Right away Hitchcock shows that that Ph.
-D. will need some sharpening, as he demands to know, if the date of Revelation was so important, "why didn't John clearly state the time of its composition"?
+D. will need some sharpening, as he demands to know, if the date of Revelation was so important, "why didn't John clearly state the time of its composition?"
 I am wondering whether Hitchcock here is any better than atheists who ask why Jesus didn't mention redwoods and space travel so as to impress future generations.
 John is not responsible for enlightening the peculiar errors of our day; nor (in his high-context environment) would we expect him to relate what his own readers would already know, regardless of the date.

-Hitchcock does get back on the right foot with a proper anaylsis of dating techniques using internal and external evidence, and here is where we might compare with our linked article.
+Hitchcock does get back on the right foot with a proper analysis of dating techniques using internal and external evidence, and here is where we might compare with our linked article.
 Hitchcock protests overmuch that scholars who date Revelation pre-70 also date it too late for Gentry, who wants it in 65 where they put it in 68-9.
-Obviously that later date comes only because of something both sides decry: a presumption against predictive prophecy.
+Obviously, that later date comes only because of something both sides decry: a presumption against predictive prophecy.